Sleath String Performance Prize

 If you’re considered eligible, we’ll invite you to the competition.

-2024 competition dates TBA
+The competition dates are:

 About this scholarship